Introduction to Law and Regulatory Frameworks

 Read more about our English language requirements, including information about pathways that can help you gain entry on to our degree courses.

 To apply for a degree apprenticeship, you will need to be currently in full-time employment (minimum 30 hours a week), spending at least 50% of your time in England.
-If you are not in employment, you can search for employers participating in the degree apprenticeship scheme using the UK Government's national apprenticeship website.
+If you are not in employment, you can search for employers participating in the degree apprenticeship scheme using the UK Government's apprenticeship website.

 The programme is delivered on a part-time, day release basis over five year period, subject to agreement by the employer and us.